Kong/docs.konghq.com/app/_hub/kong-inc/mtls-auth/overview/_index.md

 ```
 {% endnavtab %}
 {% endnavtabs %}
-The `id` value returned can now be used for mTLS plugin configurations or consumer mappings.
+The `id` value returned can now be used for mTLS plugin configurations or consumer mappings.-->

-{% if_plugin_version gte:3.1.x %}-->
+{% if_plugin_version gte:3.1.x %}
 ### Sending the CA DNs during TLS handshake

 By default, {{site.base_gateway}} won't send the CA DN list during the TLS handshake.
 More specifically,